xiangyu8/RGANet_evaluation/README.md

 ```

 ## Speed Test Results
-Below is our results on v100.
+Below are our results on v100.
 ### 1. Compared with larger models
 #### 1.1 Inference Speed